Best Books for Quitting Smoking

 The Approach

 This is the anti-Allen Carr in many ways.
-Where Carr relies on persuasion and personal anecdote, John Polito — a former smoking cessation educator and founder of WhyQuit.org — builds his case with clinical research, neuroscience, and detailed explanations of nicotine addiction at the receptor level.
-The book is free and available online at WhyQuit.org.
+Where Carr relies on persuasion and personal anecdote, John Polito, a former smoking cessation educator and founder of WhyQuit.org, builds his case with clinical research, neuroscience, and detailed explanations of nicotine addiction at the receptor level.
+The book is free and available online at WhyQuit.org (print edition available on Amazon).

 Polito’s central argument: understanding exactly how nicotine addiction works at a biological level empowers you to quit and stay quit.
-He advocates for cold turkey cessation (no NRT, no medication) but bases this recommendation on his interpretation of the scientific literature rather than personal philosophy.
+He advocates for cold turkey cessation but bases this recommendation on his interpretation of the scientific literature rather than personal philosophy.

 What Makes It Effective